SamuelMiddendorp/Rust-Multi-Stage-Building/README.md

         => CACHED [starter 5/5] RUN cargo chef cook --release --recipe-path recipe.json
         ```

-Because all the binaries have been built our final image can be rather small as well:
+Because all the binaries have been built our final image can be rather small as well: <br />
 - `fast_rust_deployment   latest    8d1fb6421aa7   57 minutes ago   75.3MB`

 ## Concluding